taniiishaa/tanisha-portfolio/README.md

 # 🌟 Credits & Attribution

-This portfolio was developed by Tanisha Chaudhary and substantially customized for my own portfolio, content, visual identity, projects, assets, and technical direction.
+This portfolio is a personalized and substantially customized version of an existing open-source portfolio codebase, adapted for **Tanisha**.

-The project originated from an existing open-source portfolio codebase that I used as a starting point for learning and customization.
+The project has been extensively modified with my own:

+- 🎨 Visual identity and design choices
+- 💻 Content and portfolio sections
+- 🚀 Projects and technical information
+- 🖼️ Personal assets and imagery
+- 🧩 Components and functionality
+- ⚙️ Technical customizations

 ### Original Project

 MoncyDev / Portfolio-Website

 🔗 https://github.com/MoncyDev/Portfolio-Website

-The original project's licensing and usage terms should be respected separately from my personal modifications.
+The original project served as a learning and development starting point.Original licensing, copyright, and attribution requirements remain applicable to the portions derived from the original codebase.

+All personal content and assets belonging to **Tanisha** are independently owned and are not licensed for reuse.

 <div align="center">
 Built with curiosity, caffeine & a lot of debugging. ☕💻